Special Needs Trust

 A special needs trust is a unique instrument designed to protect the assets of a loved one who receives benefits due to a mental or physical disability, or payments arising from an injury which need to be specially distributed.
 Many government benefits such as Medicaid, Supplemental Security Income, Social Security Disability Income, and many others require an individual to meet certain criteria before they are eligible to receive those governmental benefits.
 These programs generally require an individual to have few assets (typically under $2,000), and a low monthly income).
 If an individual has qualified for government benefits and then receives a large inheritance that prohibits them from meeting the program’s criteria, many of the government programs would stop providing assistance and require an individual to use their inheritance.

-A special needs trust can either be a first party trust, that is a trust funded by the beneficiaries own assets and property, or a third-party trust, which is a trust that is established or funded by someone other than the beneficiary (such as a parent of grandparent).
-If you create a first party trust for your own benefit, it is important to note that those funds that remain in the trust after the lifetime of the beneficiary must be used to payback and reimburse the state.
+A special needs trust can either be a first-party trust, that is a trust funded by the beneficiary’s own assets and property, or a third-party trust, which is a trust that is established or funded by someone other than the beneficiary (such as a parent or a grandparent).
+If you create a first-party trust for your own benefit, it is important to note that those funds that remain in the trust after the lifetime of the beneficiary must be used to payback and reimburse the state.
 Without this provision in the trust, the trust may fail and not offer the security desired.

 If you are a caretaker for an individual with a physical or mental disability, a special needs trust may be a tool available for you to use in your estate plan.
 We are highly skilled in special needs planning and the instruments necessary to protect a loved one with special needs.

 Schedule your initial consultation with one of our attorneys today; contact us online or call (713) 336-7200.